Kadaisi Ulaga Por: Plot

 Chu Khoy Sheng establishes eight concentration camps.
 As supplies dwindle, they target the elderly and injured.

 Meanwhile, in Masinagudi, the escaped Thamizh leads a secluded camp, hiding from the 'Republic' forces.
 Nataraj awakens from a coma and finds Pulipandi, Prabhjoth, Dass, Perumal, and others united under Thamizh.
 Nataraj attempts to seize control of the camp but fails.
 Nataraj reforms after witnessing a pregnant woman's tragic death and joins Thamizh.
 They witness Republic troops arriving nearby for bauxite mining.
-Nataraj and a few others infiltrate the camp, meet Prakash Amudhavanan and Rishikanth, and with their aid discover the aluminum is for communication antennas.
+Nataraj and a few others infiltrate the camp, meet Prakash Amudhavanan and Rishikanth, and with their aid discover the aluminium is for communication antennas.
 Thamizh devises a strategy to capture Priyanka and negotiate with General Tso.
 Thamizh, Dass, and Prabhjoth form three teams: Thamizh attacks the maintenance room, Dass and Perumal infiltrate through the loading dock, and Prabhjoth enters the mines.
 They intoxicate the Republic soldiers using mad honey in their food.

 Tamizh fights Priyanka and holds him captive, thereby releasing the captives, but Constable Perumal is killed.
 However, Pulipandi accidentally shoots Priyanka, foiling the negotiation plans.
 So, Thamizh devises a new plan to send Priyanka's and other soldiers' bodies to Chennai, threatening to kill the remaining 'Republic' soldiers.
 Meanwhile, Thamizh infiltrates the torture camp in disguise, Nataraj reunites GNR and Keerthana with Thamizh but Nataraj betrays them, allowing the Republic army to capture them.
 It is then revealed, that it was a trap set by Thamizh and Nataraj to kill the Republic army soldiers attacking Masinagudi camp and those dead bodies brought from Masinagudi are actually Prabhjoth and his team.
 They detonate throughout the torture camp building and Pulipandi diverts some soldiers to the TV Station, only to be arrested by Prakash.
 Thamizh kills General Tso, and GNR is rescued.
 However, Chu Khoy Sheng triggers the metro train bomb, thereby destroying their own camp and ultimately meeting his demise in the building collapse.

 With the Republic army weakened, the people now unite to fight back bravely, dubbing it the 2nd War of Indian Independence.
 Finally, despite political differences, Pulipandi and GNR greet each other, Nataraj hugs Prakash, and Thamizh reunites with Keerthana.
 Recognizing Thamizh's leadership, Nataraj resolves to be his kingmaker.

 In mid-credits scene, its revealed that war was not started by Human's but AI robots.

 Production

-Development

-On 21 February 2023, coinciding the occasion of his birthday, Hiphop Tamizha Aadhi officially announced a project starring himself; however, he did not reveal any further details, including the cast nor crew.
-Following a year, the film's official title, Kadaisi Ulaga Por, was announced on 19 July 2024, in addition to the cast and crew.
-The technical crew includes cinematographer Arjunraja D. F. Tech, editor Pradeep E. Ragav, stunt choreographer Mahesh Mathew and art director R. K. Nagu.
+On 21 February 2023, the occasion of his birthday, Adhi of Hiphop Tamizha announced a project starring himself; however, he did not reveal any further details, including the cast or crew.
+Principal photography commenced the same day, and wrapped exactly a year later, on 21 February 2024.
+On 18 July the same year, the film's title, Kadaisi Ulaga Por, was announced, in addition to the technical crew which included cinematographer Arjunraja D. F. Tech, editor Pradeep E. Ragav, stunt choreographer Mahesh Mathew and art director R. K. Nagu.

-Filming

-Principal photography commenced on 21 February 2023.
-It was predominantly shot in Chennai throughout a single schedule before wrapping exactly a year later, 21 February 2024.